Significance of Sarhul Festival

 The word "Sarhul" holds special significance for the tribe.
-It is celebrated in the month of March-April months in the Geogian Calender.
-Oraon tribe primarily consists of practicing agriculturist; the Sarhul marks the beginning of the agriculture season of their month.
+It is celebrated in the months of March-April in the Gregorian calendar.
+The Sarhul marks the beginning of the agriculture season.
 The word Sarhul means "Sar" as Year and "Hul" as Set to commence.

-In the Sarhul Festival, the Oraon Tribe celebrate the holy matrimony of the Earth and the Nature; depicting the masculine race and the feminine race among the numerous living organism in our planet.
+In the Sarhul festival, the Oraon Tribe celebrates the holy matrimony of the Earth and the Nature; depicting the masculine race and the feminine race among the numerous living organism in the planet.

-Sarhul festival is celebrated across two days.
+Sarhul festival is celebrated for two days.
 The first day is called 'Upaas' or the full day fast and the second day is called 'Chengna-kati'.
 On the day of 'uppas', not a single agriculture work is performed in the village.
 The village-pahan performs fasting.
 The 'dadhi-katna' (the source of drinking water) is properly cleaned in each and every village of the Oraon Tribe.
 Then the young Oraon boys catch fishes and the crabs; the fish-water is sprinkled in the goshala (cattle-pens) and the fishes are cooked with "bari" (made from cereals).
-In the night, the Pahan and his companion Pujari fetch the clean water from the dadhi in the two earthen pots and keep them under the Shaal-tree; it is known as shakun-panni.
+In the night, the Pahan and his companion Pujari fetch the clean water from the dadhi in two earthen pots and keep them under the Shaal-tree.
+It is known as shakun-panni.
 The water vessels are guarded throughout the night.

 On the day of 'chengna-kati', the women folks of the Oraon tribal village do the fasting.
 The Pahan carry out the age-old Oraon tribe rituals, perform the puja (formal prayers) and seek blessings for the entire village.
 After the completion of the formal worship, the Shakun-panni (water in the vessel) is checked.
-In case the water level is still good, then the good monsoon season is anticipated.
-In case, the environment is full of humidity then the water levels rises and in case it is very hot the water dry out.
+In case the water level is still good, then good monsoon season is anticipated.
+In case, the environment is full of humidity then the water level rises and in case it is very hot the water dries out.

-The Pahan and his associates go around the every home in the village and distribute Shakun-Pani (Shakun-water) and Sarna-Phool (Sarna-flower) there.
-Finally on the night of the Chengan-Katti the community dance and feast program starts.
+The Pahan and his associates go around every home in the village and distribute Shakun-Pani (Shakun-water) and Sarna-Phool (Sarna-flower) there.
+Finally on the night of the Chengan-Katti, the community dance and feast program starts.
 This night is called Khaddi.